drakkan/test-github-actions/README.md

 Before starting the SFTPGo server please ensure that the configured data provider is properly initialized/updated.

-For PostgreSQL, MySQL and CockroachDB providers, you need to create the configured database.
+For PostgreSQL and MySQL providers, you need to create the configured database.
 For SQLite, the configured database will be automatically created at startup.
 Memory and bolt data providers do not require an initialization but they could require an update to the existing data after upgrading SFTPGo.

 SFTPGo will attempt to automatically detect if the data provider is initialized/updated and if not, will attempt to initialize/ update it on startup as needed.